chrisdavies/hide/readme.md

 We generate an AES key from your passphrase + salt.

-Encrypted files are stored in `~/.hide/`.
+Encrypted files are stored in `~/.hide/` with the salt as the first line.

 They are edited in neovim.
 When editing, we place a line at the top of the file which contains the file name, salt, and key.
 This line is removed before saving, and is only there to prevent keeping the secret or password in an environment variable or other trivially inspected place.

-To save the file from neovim, run:

-`:w !hide`